How to make your agency indispensable with data-driven marketing

-In 2018, digital marketing isn’t groundbreaking anymore — especially for agencies.
+It’s 2019, and digital marketing isn’t all that groundbreaking anymore — especially for agencies.
 The industry has advanced to a point where if you aren’t doing some kind of digital marketing, you’re falling behind the times (and your competitors).

-That said, simply offering digital marketing services doesn’t cut it either.
-There are hundreds upon hundreds of agencies in the United States alone, so differentiation is key.
-But what’s an agency to do when there isn’t much room to stand out purely in terms of service offerings?
-Sure, great brand messaging and unique approaches can help.
+But simply offering digital marketing services doesn’t cut it either.
+There are hundreds upon hundreds of marketing agencies in the United States alone, so differentiation is key.
+But what’s an agency to do when it’s hard to stand out through just your service offerings?
+Sure, great brand messaging and a unique approach can help.
 But at the end of the day, most agencies offer essentially the same range of services.

 Your potential clients are no longer going to be impressed by SEO or paid media savvy alone.
-They also need to see real results, and you need to be able to prove your value and establish trust.
-That’s where data-driven marketing comes in — when done right, it can make your agency an indispensable partner to your clients.
+They also need to see real results, and you need to be able to establish trust and prove the value of your work.
+That’s where data-driven marketing comes in: When done right, it can make your agency an indispensable partner to your clients.

 In an agency setting, data-driven marketing relies heavily on reporting.
 While the metrics included in each report will largely depend on the client or the project, here are some rules of thumb worth following: